 I love hanging around people that make me laugh too.
-Even playing a silly game like charades can help us be silly and relax.
+Even playing silly games like charades can help us be silly and relax.

-Switch of the stress inducing news and turn on some Office re-runs.
+Switch off the stress-inducing news and turn on some Office re-runs.
 Your relaxed mind will thank you.